 A wedding is a momentous occasion, both as a milestone in a couple’s life and in terms of the planning and preparation needed for such a celebration.
 Holy Blossom Temple is here for you throughout the process of planning your simcha.
-Just as each couple is unique, we will work with you to your wedding a true reflection of you and your families.
+Just as each couple is unique, we will work with you to make your wedding a true reflection of you and your families.

 If you are interested in having your wedding at Holy Blossom Temple, or a wedding officiated by a member of our clergy, please call Lindsay Mockler as early as possible at 416-789-3291 x 255.
 She will help you get the planning process started.

 As a member of Holy Blossom Temple, we are here to support you in your time of need, with guidance and counselling both before and after a loss.

 If you need to contact Holy Blossom Temple regarding a death or funeral and the Temple office is closed, please call 416-565-7561 until 10 p.m.; after 10 pm please contact the funeral home of your choice listed below.
 To ensure we are available to you in your time of need, we do answer this emergency phone on Shabbat and on holy days.

 - Benjamin’s Park Memorial Chapel:

 - Glenview Memorial Gardens – Beit Olam:

 – click here to learn more about Beit Olam